HPCC DEIB Style Guide Now Available

 The DEIB Task Force was officially formed in June 2023.
 It consists of eight members, including the HPCC chief executive officer and the HPCC director of credentialing, with experience or expertise in DEIB.
 The HPCC Board of Directors (BOD) approved the development of this task force to assist in identifying external resources to increase the diversity of HPCC committees, Board, staff members, and certificants, to review documents and marketing material, to identify barriers to DEIB, to develop key assessment metrics, to review current demographic data, and to review the results of differential item functioning (DIF) analyses and reading level evaluations for all examinations.
 The HPCC DEIB Task Force was formed through a call for applications. and over 20 applications were received.
 The HPCC Board of Directors reviewed the applications and made the appointments to the task force.

-Claudia Beureuse, RN, BSN, MHA, CHPN®
+Claudia Beureuse, RN, BSN, MHP, CHPN®

 Ottamissiah (Missy) Moore, BS, CHPN®, WCC, DWC